Terrace: 250-635-4192 Kitimat: 250-632-7864 Prince Rupert:

 nod on the coastal rivers.
 In particular, I had a chance to fish a

 rod and can confirm that it's a very good rod

 that's ideally suited to the coast!

 For Steelhead - Spey rods in the 12' to 14' range, with a Skagit

 head to match.
 A 7126 TCX paired with a 500 grain SkagitFlight and Loomis 8139 Dredger with a 525 grain

 Skagit are excellent choices.
 A good quality disc or cork drag

 reel (e.g. Islander and Ross) with a minimum of 150

 yards of 30 lb backing.
-For Spring Chinook Salmon, same as above,
+For Spring Chinook Salmon, same

 except with heavier gear - 9 weight minimum, 10 weight better.